 Ever wondered what it is about Scandinavian Christmas homes that make them look so cosy?
 You guessed it, it's the Danish sensation of 'hygge'.
 Hygge and Christmas go hand in hand (or should we say glove in glove, brr it's cold up there) and it's a recipe for a cosy Christmas that the Danes are happy to share with us.
 With coronavirus restrictions meaning that most of us are spending more time at home - and some of us looking at a fairly lonely Christmas - this is the perfect time to make your space as inviting and comforting as possible.

 Hygge (pronounced hoo-guh) is a Danish word for feeling an extraordinary level of cosiness.
 It is also a lifestyle trend about noticing and appreciating the little things: what people do for you and what you do for them.
 It is putting thought into making moments cosy - and hygge at Christmas is all that and much, much more.
 One of the best reasons to take time to hygge - and why the Danes are consistently voted the happiest nation of people - is that hygge forces you to stop and enjoy the moment.
 It is the unapologetic emphasis on doing what makes you happy - and doing it a lot.
-Whether you like to cuddle on the sofa with a film or meet a friend for hot chocolate in a street cafe, to hygge is entirely subjective and personal.
+Whether you like to cuddle on the sofa with a film or treat yourself to a phone call with a friend and a hot chocolate, to hygge is entirely subjective and personal.
 One person's nightmare might be another's heaven.
 What is generally agreed though, is the need for cosiness - achieved by creating special moments of me-time (or you-and-me-time).